Eivor-ev/ReAPI-Knife-Speed/README.md

 # UPDATED - [09/03/2024]

 - Added support with freeze time.
-- Now you can enable or disable whether you would like it to work in coordination with freeze time or not.
+- Now you can enable or disable inside config file whether you would like it to work in coordination with freeze time or not.